Etched In Stone

 Standing near the mesa's edge at the Antelope Creek Village site, visitors today overlook the picturesque landscape: the surrounding mesas and the valley below.
 One can begin to lose herself or himself in the pure vastness and splendid beauty of the Canadian River Valley.
 From this view, it is difficult not to allow yourself to imagine what life on the Texas plains would have been like for these industrious and most capable people.
 What sounds filled the air as the villagers began to start their day?
 Perhaps the sound of children playing as they scampered about the awakening village echoed across the mesa tops.
 The smell of several cooking fires would have gently graced the senses of those preparing a meal of bison and other wild edibles such as mesquite beans, amaranth, grapes, and wild plums, just to name a few.

 At the mesa's edge, we see several exposed boulders of unassuming dolomite (the white rock layer near the mesa tops).
 However, upon close investigation, we see that one particular piece of dolomite has been carved onto, forming the shape of a turtle.
-These carvings, or petroglyphs (rock paintings are called pictographs), are believed to have been made by the Antelope Creek people who called this place home from 1100 A.D. to 1500 A.D.
+These carvings, or petroglyphs (rock paintings are called pictographs), may have been made by the Antelope Creek people who called this place home from 1100 A.D. to 1500 A.D.
 Petroglyphs can be found in many places throughout Alibates Flint Quarries National Monument, many of which can still be seen today during a ranger-guided hike to the village site.

 Petroglyphs were not a casual endeavor or without great significance to the people who created them.
 Today, many of us may consider these rock carvings to be art.
 However, to many Native Americans, they are much more than art.
 They are ways in which cultures, tribes and bands of people communicated important messages - be it of a practical use (trail signs, tribal boundaries, etc.) or even a dietary use such as cupules, circular depressions in stone which may have been created to extract a powder to use as a mineral supplement.
 Cultures around the world have been known to grind depressions in stone to obtain a powder which would serve as a dietary supplement (calcium, magnesium and iron make up our dolomite stone).
 Some petroglyphs held a spiritual meaning.
 Typically, the location, directional orientation, and symbols being carved were all of great significance, and held special meaning to those respected cultures that made them.